 We went on a night with cloud cover and a moon about half full, making it hard to see the glow without help.

 So our tour guides pulled a giant tarp over all of the kayaks to make it darker.

 Then we could easily see the “bling bling”.
 They looked like thousands of tiny diamonds in the water!

 I booked our kayak tour with Pure Adventures through Viator and was really happy with it.

 I paid less than $100 for both of us and the adventure and unique experience made it worth it for me.

-One of the most popular tourist destinations in San Juan is the huge fort know as “El Morro” or Castillo San Felipe del Morro.
+One of the top places to visit in San Juan is the huge fort known as “El Morro” or more officially Castillo San Felipe del Morro.